 Throughout the year, money is frequently collected at school as payment for student participation in excursions, visiting performances, sporting events and other educational programs.
-The policy serves to explain the expectations and procedures for collecting money for all educational events.
 All permission notes and money for school activities and excursions are due as stated on the note supplied.

-Money will not be accepted after the due date listed on notes, under any circumstances.
+Money should be paid by the due date listed on notes, to ensure your child does not miss out.

 When money is brought to school for various purposes, the correct amount should be placed in an envelope which clearly states Child's Name, Class & purpose for the money.
-All money should be handed in to your child's class teacher.
+All money should be placed in the money slot in the Admin office on your way in to school.

-Although every endeavour will be made to do so, it may not always be possible to give change for money paid by parents at the school office.
-Likewise, it may not be possible to give a receipt on the spot.
-Receipts will be sent home at the earliest opportunity.
+Although every endeavour will be made to do so, it may not always be possible to give change or receipts for payments at the time of the transaction.
+In this case, receipts and change will be sent home at the earliest opportunity.